nsahloum/tempapirails/README.md

 ERROR:4 Explanation :
 - if a user ask for forecasted temperatures before the date of creation of the location in the database
 - because it's impossible to get past forecasted temperature in 7Timer but this API can store the data starting from location's date of creation.

+> INFO: Synchronization successfully done

+Explanation : when the synchronization of one location or all locations is done